Skip to main content

 Engine API

-An EVM (Ethereum Virtual Machine) execution client (sometimes referred to as the execution layer) is a software application responsible for the actual computation of transactions within blocks.
+An EVM (Ethereum Virtual Machine) execution client is a software application responsible for the actual computation of transactions within blocks.
 It interprets and executes the code of smart contracts using the EVM, manages state changes, and executes the transaction logic.
-This client ensures that all actions are performed correctly according to the smart contract's code and EVM protocol.
+See EVM execution.
+Supported EVM Execution Client:

-• Reth: Rust-based client focusing on performance and reliability
+• Bera-Reth: Berachain’s fork of the Reth execution client, a Rust-based client focusing on performance and reliability

 Finality

 The assurance that once a transaction is confirmed on the blockchain, it cannot be altered or reversed.
-Berachain provides instant finality for transactions.
+Berachain provides instant finality for transactions; see single slot finality.

 Governance

 The system by which decisions are made within the Berachain ecosystem.
-Governance involves proposals, voting, and the implementation of changes for PoL & Berachain's native dapps (BEX, HoneySwap) using BGT tokens for participation.
-Read more about Governance.
+Governance involves proposals, voting, and the implementation of changes for PoL & Berachain’s native dapps (BEX, HoneySwap).
+For PoL governance specifics, see Reward vault governance.

 HONEY